 I agree that a cheap, basic computer would be good for the industry.
-In many parts of the world, even the entry-level $399 computers are extravagent.
-I read today that in Russia, the average montly salary is $240.
+In many parts of the world, even the entry-level $399 computers are extravagant.
+I read today that in Russia, the average monthly salary is $240.
 It’s ludicrous to expect to sell a lot of $500 computers in a market like that.
 Save 10 percent of your salary for two years and you still haven’t paid for it.

 But somehow these people who can’t afford $500 computers are going to buy a $100 computer and a $500 copy of Microsoft Office.

 You’ve been living in the high-rent district too long, Ballmer.
 You’re out of touch with reality.